-Students indicated their interest in one or more of these programs on entering Year 7 and participated in testing, auditions and trials to be considered.
-Students participating in these programs are invited to continue with the program, if achieving satisfactory progress, through to the completion of Year 10.
-Other students performing well outside the program may be offered an Academic Excellence position in English, Mathematics, Science and Humanities and/or Social Sciences.
+Students who indicated their interest in one or more of these programs upon enrolment in Year 7 and participated in testing, auditions and trials are to be considered are invited to continue with the program, if achieving satisfactory progress, through to the completion of Year 10.
+Other students performing well outside the program may be offered an Academic Excellence position in English, Mathematics, Science and Humanities and Social Sciences.

-YEAR 10 COURSE SELECTION FOR 2024 AND THE WESTERN AUSTRALIAN CERTIFICATE OF EDUCATION
+WESTERN AUSTRALIAN CERTIFICATE OF EDUCATION